WojciechMatuszewski/programming-notes/web/css/defensive-css.md

 If, for some reason, the script does not load, or there is some kind of error, the `max-width` will have the value of `70px` (this assumes we set the `actions-width` dynamically via JavaScript).

 I've used this technique a couple of times with great success.
 It allowed me to simplify the code in many places.

+## Fixed Sizes

+I would argue that, the more experience you have creating UIs, the less you rely on fixed sized for elements.
+Of course, there are times where having a fixed size makes sense, but those are usually few and far between.

+Instead of using fixed sizes for element dimensions (`width` and `height` are the biggest offenders, but this could also apply to spacing), consider the following tactics.

+1. Use the `min-width` or `min-height` instead of `width` or `height`.
+Let the elements grow!

+2. Use the `min`, `minmax` or `clamp` functions.
+These allow us to create _fluid layouts_ that look well on all screen sizes.

+Side note: I feel like the `clamp` is very much underused in the day-to-day development (I'm also guilty forgetting it exists).